ServerPress/databasecollationfix/readme.txt

 Add handling for 'enum' column type when looking for things to update.

 = 1.2.4 - Jul 26, 2017 =
-Add feature to allow user to select collation algorithm for on demand updates.
+Add feature to allow user to select Collation Algorithm for on demand updates.

 = 1.2.2 - Jul 12 2017 =
 Fix error display by not scheduling cron during WP install.